-The Manx Electric Railway is Britain's longest
+Ride the Manx Electric Railway

-Take the Snaefell Mountain Railway
+Take the Snaefell Mountain Railway from Laxey

 PLEASE NOTE: Price is per person and based on two people sharing a twin/double room.
 Single room supplements and upgrades are not included.

-Day ThreeToday we'll head to Peel on the western side of the island.
+Day 3Today we'll head to Peel on the western side of the island.
 See the ruins of Peel Castle on its little peninsula on the tip of the marina, or visit the town's Celtic heritage and transport museums before we wind our way through the Manx countryside to Ramsey by bus.
 Here we’ll board the lovingly maintained Victorian and Edwardian trains of the Manx Electric Railway (MER) for the scenic 17-mile journey to Douglas Derby Castle station.

 Situated on the Queens Promenade in Douglas - the island's capital - this hotel stands just a short stroll from the town centre.